Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 ## Creating lineage and rank tables

-In this lesson we will use RStudio to analize two microbiome samples from CCB, you don't have to install anything, you already have an instance on the cloud ready to be used.

-For this purpose, we will use packages in R. A *package* is a family of code units (functions, classes, variables) that implement a set of related tasks.
-Importing a package is like getting a piece of lab equipment out of a storage locker and setting it up on the bench.
-Packages provide additional functionality to the basic R code, much like a new piece of equipment adds functionality to a lab space.

-Packages like Quiime2, MEGAN, Vegan or Phyloseq in R allows us to obtain these diversity indexes by manipulating taxonomic-assignation data.
-In this lesson, we will use Phyloseq.
+In this lesson we will use RStudio to analyses our metagenome assembly using the phyloseq package.
+Packages like Qiime2, MEGAN, Vegan or Phyloseq in R allows us to obtain these diversity indexes by manipulating taxonomic-assignation data.
 In order to do so, we need to generate an abundance matrix from the Kraken output files.
 One program widely used for this purpose is `kraken-biom`.

-But before we face our first storm in this code sea, let's learn one useful tool in RStudio.

 ### The terminal in RStudio

-RStudio has an integrated terminal that uses the same language as the one we learnd in the Command-line lessons.
+RStudio has an integrated terminal that uses the same language as the one we learned in the Command-line lessons.
 As well, R's terminal is an interface that executes programs, and is better to deal with long data sets than in a visual interface.

 You can also known in which directory you are standing in the terminal, by using `pwd`.